wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_chain_height.md

 ---
-title: xem:/chain/height \[GET\]
+title: /chain/height - NEM
-description: Gets the current height of the block chain.
+description: Example code for the /chain/height rest method. Сomplete guide on how to use /chain/height rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters